xizhonghua/GreenDC-Summary/papers/Haque13_energy-aware-task-replication.md

 ### Possible Extensions
 - Investigate the same problem while allowing the replicas to be executed using non-uniform frequencies.
-  - It seems one more phase of energy reduction can be conducted after fixing the number of replicas.
+  - When consider only one task, it seems one more phase of energy reduction can be conducted after fixing the number of replicas.
 In specific, we can adjust the frequencies of replicas in pairs, i.e., replace a pair of uniform frequency to a non-uniform one by using one round of exhaustive search.
-  - However, note that this exhaustive search is different from the optimal exhaustive search which has two search dimensions, i.e., frequencies and number of replicas.
+  - However, note that this exhaustive search may not be optimal and is different from the optimal exhaustive search which has two search dimensions, i.e., frequencies and number of replicas.

 ### To Check
 - further check how they use the reliability and frequency function.